Off-duty Los Angeles County sheriff's deputy killed in Santa Clarita crash

 SANTA CLARITA, Calif.
-(KABC) -- An off-duty Los Angeles County sheriff's deputy was killed in a crash in Santa Clarita early Monday morning, the department confirmed.
+(KABC) -- An off-duty Los Angeles County sheriff's deputy was killed in a crash in Santa Clarita on Monday afternoon, the department confirmed.

 The 21-year-old deputy was transported to Henry Mayo Hospital, where he later died.